SEO creates more problems than it fixes

 Lack of Understanding:

-This lack of understanding ranges from fundamentals of consumer behavior, ecommerce best practices to the basics of search optimization.
+This lack of understanding ranges from the fundamentals of consumer behavior and e-commerce best practices to the basics of search optimization.
 Developers often build segments of the site independent of each other to specifications and requirements – more of this is happening with rapid prototyping and agile computing techniques.

-Organizations must start integrating the development process with key QA check points to ensure that the site is developed with the original goals in mind.
+Organizations must start integrating the development process with key QA checkpoints to ensure the site is developed according to its original goals.

 Lack of Concept Police:

-We moved on to the database team which showed the schema.
-Once they presented I guess I winced a few times during the presentation prompting the CEO to ask me, sort of sarcastically, if I also had problem with the database structure.
-I asked the database agency where were the 40 fields to capture topical interest as well as the dynamic triggers to map to new content to interests which could generate a list of names to ping to tell them there was new content in their area if interest.
-I explained to the database developers that upselling known interested prospects was the second form of revenue.
+We moved on to the database team, which showed the data schema.
+Once they presented, I guess I winced a few times during the presentation, prompting the CMO to ask me, sort of sarcastically, if I also had a problem with the database structure.
+I asked the database agency where the 40 fields were to capture topical interest and the dynamic triggers to map new content to interests.
+The content flow and targeted marketing could generate a list of names to ping to tell them there was new content in their area of interest.
+I explained to the database developers that upselling known interested prospects was the second form of revenue, and we should start with the retargeting, cross, and upsell models and work our way out.

-The moral of the story, where was no one on any of the teams who was ensuring the site matched the original objectives for making money.
-In the end, they lost months working with people who only wanted to create something pretty rather than functional that helped achieve the business goals.
+The moral of the story is that no one on any of the teams ensured the site matched the original objectives for making money.
+Everyone was focused on their part of the development making it brilliant that they lost sight of the integration aspects.
+Ultimately, they lost months working with people who only wanted to create something pretty rather than functional that helped achieve the business goals.

-Organizations must be brutal in their enforcement of the business of objectives of the site.
-If you do not you will end up with millions of pages which don’t work hard to achieve the goals set forth to justify its existence.
+Organizations must be brutal in their enforcement of the site’s business objectives.
+If you do not, you will end up with millions of pages that don’t work hard to achieve the goals set forth to justify their existence.

 Lack of Integration:

-Quite often all of the representative teams and disciplines are separate and none of them work together making it impossible to ensure a synchronized message.
+Quite often, all of the representative teams and disciplines are separate, and none work together, making it impossible to ensure a synchronized message.
 Often the search team comes in at the end to “fix” the site to rank well rather than in the beginning to ensure what is developed will be friendly with search engines.
 This is the true money savings and force multiplier companies need.
-Integrating search into the workflow as well as analytics will increase the effectiveness of sites exponentially.
+Integrating search into the workflow and analytics will exponentially increase site effectiveness.

-We have worked with large companies like Samsung to integrate content, analytics and visitor flow into the development process which not only yields benefits in the main market like the US but to any market where the end result is deployed regardless of language.
+We have worked with large companies like Samsung to integrate content, analytics, and visitor flow into the development process, which benefits not only the main market, the US, but also any market where the end result is deployed regardless of language.

 Unwillingness to Change Process or Precedent:

-This is a wide segment ranging from a simple unwillingness to change – lets just keep Frankensteining the site until it looks like Jed Clampet’s old shack in the woods without any thought to how the precedent or process is negatively impacting the site.
-Too few people will speak of about things they know are wrong especially in today’s climate.
+This is a wide segment ranging from a simple unwillingness to change – let us just keep Frankensteining the site until it looks like Jed Clampet’s old shack in the woods without any thought to how the precedent or process is negatively impacting the business.
+Too few people will speak of about things they know are wrong, especially in today’s climate.

-At least a dozen times a week I am told about some rule or regulation that prevents a change on the site yet no one can produce the documentation or who make the rule.
-In the majority of the cases when the reason there is an issue is articulated to the approving authority the change gets made.
-At IBM about four years ago the Web Effectiveness team and I reviewed the Style Guide and identified well over 100 changes to the styles and writing rules to make them more search friendly.
+At least a dozen times a week I am told about some rule or regulation that prevents a change on the site yet no one can produce the documentation or who made the rule.
+In the majority of cases, when the reason there is an issue is articulated to the approving authority, the change gets made.
+At IBM, about four years ago, the Web Effectiveness team and I reviewed the Style Guide and identified over 100 changes to the styles and writing rules to make them more search-friendly.
 In the end, of the 100 recommended changes, only a handful needed more justification and for those we could not give enough justification for they were granting exceptions to those BU’s who believe it was the right thing to do.
-Once we had definitive proof from the test we make the case and got even the most rigid rules changed.
+Once we had definitive proof from the test, we made the case and got even the most rigid rules changed.

 Arrogance

-A few years back I had a heated debate about the most logical pathway of visitors to the site and what their intentions were.
-The lead Information Architect actually told me to shut up and leave the meeting.
-As I looked rather stunned he went on to explain to me that he had a PhD in consumer behaviors and Usability and knew what was best for the site.
-About six months later the site was updated to take out those lab proven best practices and replaced with good ole common sense and pathway analysis proven navigation and content.
+I have had heated debates about the most logical pathway for site visitors and their intentions.
+The lead Information Architect told me to shut up and leave the meeting.
+As I looked rather stunned he went on to explain to me that he had a PhD in consumer behaviors and usability and knew what was best for the site.
+About six months later, the site was updated to replace those lab-proven best practices and replaced those identified from good common sense and pathway analysis-proven navigation and content.

-The net is that we need to all stop and take a deep breath.
-All web owners should adopt one of David Ogilvy’s mandated in his agency “We sell or else” – and I believe much of the crap and stupidly that goes into web sites an optimization programs will be eliminated since job one will be moving product and how to do that the most effective way possible.
+The net is that we must stop and take a deep breath.
+All web owners should adopt one of David Ogilvy’s mandates in his agency, “We sell or else” – and I believe much of the crap and stupidity that goes into websites and optimization programs will be eliminated since job one will be selling things and how to do that the most effective way possible.